 Understanding Miscarriage: Emotions

-Miscarriage is the unplanned end of a pregnancy before the baby can live outside the womb.
+Miscarriage is the unplanned end of a pregnancy that occurs before you reach 20 weeks.
 When a miscarriage happens, you’re likely to have a wide range of feelings.
 Allow yourself to accept how you feel.
 Only then can you begin to move on.

 No One Is to Blame

 Know that you did not cause this to happen.
 Miscarriage is very common.
-It occurs most often with a first pregnancy, but it can happen with any pregnancy.
+There is a 15% chance of miscarriage with each pregnancy (after pregnancy has been diagnosed).
 Miscarriage usually takes place during the first 10 weeks after conception.

 Grief Takes Many Forms

 Grief may be the first thing you feel, or it may come upon you later.
 Perhaps you’ll grieve because the future you hoped for is lost.
 Grief is painful and often lonely.
-But it should become easier to deal with over time.
+But your miscarriage should become easier to deal with over time.

 A Sense of Loss